loo-kuhs/tiktok-live-downloader/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Thanks to [Pauloo27](https://github.com/Pauloo27) for the original project code base.